crystal-lang/crystal-book/using_the_compiler/README.md

 * `CRYSTAL_CACHE_DIR`: Defines path where Crystal caches partial compilation results for faster subsequent builds.
 This path is also used to temporarily store executables when Crystal programs are run with `[crystal env](#crystal-run)` rather than `[crystal build](#crystal-build)`.
   Default value is the first directory that either exists or can be created of `${XDG_CACHE_HOME}/crystal` (if `XDG_CACHE_HOME` is defined), `${HOME}/.cache/crystal`, `${HOME}/.crystal`, `./.crystal`.
 If `CRYSTAL_CACHE_DIR` is set but points to a path that is not writeable, the default values are used instead.
 * `CRYSTAL_PATH`: Defines paths where Crystal searches for required files.

-`CRYSTAL_VERSION` is only available as output of `crystal env`.
+* `CRYSTAL_VERSION` is only available as output of `crystal env`.
 The compiler neither sets nor reads it.
+* `CRYSTAL_LIBRARY_PATH`: The compiler uses the paths in this variable as a first lookup destination for static and dynamic libraries that are to be linked.
+For example, if static libraries are put in `build/libs`, setting the environment variable accordingly will tell the compiler to look for libraries there.